neuefische/web-exercises/sessions/js-modern-syntax/destructuring-objects/README.md

+# Destructuring Objects

-In this exercise, you will encounter the following tasks:
+In this Codesandbox, you will destructure objects.

-- desstructure an object by naming the desstructuring variables like the predetermined variables,
+The exact task can be found in the respective exercises in the [index.js](./index.js) file.

+## Hints

+- Use the variable names given in the task to destructure the given object.
-- the value can correspond to a simple data type as well as to an object.
+- The value can correspond to a simple data type as well as to an object.

-If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.
+- If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.

-The exact task can be found in the respective exercises.

-Please switch to the index.js file to start the exercises.
+Please switch to the [index.js](./index.js) file to start the exercises.
 You will find the exact tasks there.